nobaboy/FabricModTemplate/README.md

 In the `project` group you will see `chiseledBuild`, which is the task you will use to export your mod versions as JAR files.

-Unfortunately, you can't fully opt out of mixins (which allow you to modify vanilla code), but you can choose to not use them, simply remove the `mixins` group in `fabric.mod.json`, the `modid.mixins.json` file (both can be found in `src/main/resources`), and the `mixins` package in `src/main/java/me/yourname`.
+Unfortunately, you can't fully opt out of mixins (which allow you to modify vanilla code), but you can choose to not use them, simply remove the `mixins` group in `fabric.mod.json`, the `modid.mixins.json` file (both can be found in `src/main/resources`), and the `mixins` package in `src/main/java/me/username`.

 ## License

-This template is licensed under the [Unlicense](/LICENSE) or alternativly, [Creative Commons 1.0 Universal (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/).
-All contributions and pull requests to this template should follow these licenses.
+This template is licensed under the [Unlicense](/LICENSE).<br>
 You can license your mod (based on this template) however you like, and you don't need to reference back to this template in any way.